vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    void setMessageHandler(VSMessageHandler handler, void \*userData)

-      Deprecated as of API 3.6
+      Deprecated as of API 3.6 (VapourSynth R47)

       Installs a custom handler for the various error messages VapourSynth emits.
 The message handler is currently global, i.e. per process, not